rdehaggart1/sceneVisibilityInSLAM/README.md

 #### Generating IMU Data
 Firstly, with the dataset presented as it is immediately after download, some analyses of the sensor_records.hdf5 file found that the synthesised IMU data was not in a useful format for the use with VI-SLAM algorithms.
 In particular, the different axes experienced different levels of noise, whereas VI-SLAM algorithms typically expect a single noise standard deviation that is applied across the three axes.
 In order to address this, [this code presented by the authors](https://github.com/montefiore-ai/midair-dataset/blob/master/tools/IMU-data_generator.py) was modified to produce more consistent IMU data.

-To generate a new sensor_records.hdf5 file which has consistent noise across the three axes, and with this noise value being tuneable within the script, please run `midair_generateIMUData.py`, loacted at <i>sceneVisibilityInSLAM/MidAir/midair_generateIMUData.py</i>
+To generate a new sensor_records.hdf5 file which has consistent noise across the three axes, and with this noise value being tuneable within the script, please run `midair_generateIMUData.py`, located at <i>sceneVisibilityInSLAM/MidAir/midair_generateIMUData.py</i>.
+The script will ask you to specify the particular environment and conditions that you'd like to generate the data for (note: one <i>sensor_records.hdf5</i> file contains all the data for all trajectories in a particular environment and condition)

 #### Creating a .bag file
-As we have described, the format used in the development of this work was ROS .bag files
+As we have described, the format used in the development of this work was ROS .bag files for consistency.
+To generate a .bag file for a particular MidAir extract, please run `midair_generateBagFile.py`, located at <i>sceneVisibilityInSLAM/MidAir/midair_generateBagFile.py</i>.
+The script will ask you to specify the environment, trajectory number, condition, and camera that you'd like to generate a bag file, and it will package the images from this camera over this trajectory under the <b>cam0/image_raw</b> topic.
+It will also add the IMU data from the corresponding <i>sensor_records.hdf5</i> file under the <b>imu0</b> topic.

 [e.g. copying the config files, creating .cc, rebuilding, etc]